-Hsieh, B. (Accepted) Tweeting, teaching, learning and leading: Twitter in teacher education.
-Presentation accepted for the International Society for Technology in Education 2018 conference, Chicago, IL.
+Hsieh, B. (2018, June) Tweeting, teaching, learning and leading: Twitter in teacher education.
+Presentation presented at the International Society for Technology in Education 2018 conference, Chicago, IL.

 Hsieh, B. & Nguyen, H.T.
-(Accepted) The dreams, possibilities, and necessity of identity-informed mentoring to support teacher educator acculturation.
-Paper accepted for the American Educational Research Association 2018 Annual Meeting, Division K: Teaching and Teacher Education, New York, NY.
+(2018, May) The dreams, possibilities, and necessity of identity-informed mentoring to support teacher educator acculturation.
+Paper presented at the American Educational Research Association 2018 Annual Meeting, Division K: Teaching and Teacher Education, New York, NY.

-Rangnath, R., Yeh, C., Hsieh, B & Yu, J. (Accepted) Speaking back from the margins: Counting the experiences and beliefs of Asian American females striving to teach for social justice in teacher education.
-Paper accepted for the American Educational Research Association 2018 Annual Meeting, Division K: Teaching and Teacher Education, New York, NY.
+Rangnath, R., Yeh, C., Hsieh, B & Yu, J. (2018, May) Speaking back from the margins: Counting the experiences and beliefs of Asian American females striving to teach for social justice in teacher education.
+Paper presented at the American Educational Research Association 2018 Annual Meeting, Division K: Teaching and Teacher Education, New York, NY.

-Hsieh, B. (Accepted) Recognizing students’ humanities, identities, & literacies through visual narratives.
-Paper accepted for the California Teachers of English (CATE) Annual Conference, San Diego, CA.
+Hsieh, B. (2018, March) Recognizing students’ humanities, identities, & literacies through visual narratives.
+Paper presented at the California Teachers of English (CATE) Annual Conference, San Diego, CA.

 Hsieh, B. (2018, February) Preparing pre-service & practicing teachers to integrate Linked Learning approaches.
 Session accepted for the Linked Learning Convention, 2018, Anaheim, CA.